 $ sqlcmd 1> exec FindAirportCodeByName 'Logan Airport'; 2> exec FindAirportCodeByCity 'Boston';

-In the simplest case, you can un-partition a single-partitioned stored procedure by dropping and re-creating that procedure without including the PARTITION PROCEDURE statement.
+In the simplest case, you can un-partition a single-partitioned stored procedure by dropping and re-creating that procedure without including the PARTITION ON clause.
 In this example we drop the single-partitioned FindAirportCodeByName procedure and re-create it as multi-partitioned because it needs to search all partitions to find an airport code by name.

 $ sqlcmd 1> DROP PROCEDURE FindAirportCodeByName; 2> CREATE PROCEDURE FindAirportCodeByName AS 3> SELECT TOP 1 AirportCode FROM Airport WHERE Name=?;